 Alongside this LTFO, a Medium-Term Financial Plan (MTFP) was also published.
-The MTFP (2022 to 2025), using a scenario-based planning approach, indicated a potential budget gap of between £8.6 million and £52.3 million over the the three-year period of the plan.
-The purpose of the MTFP, through an eight point budget strategy, is to provide a clear direction on how the Council will manage its financial resources in the short to medium term to ensure they are deployed effectively to achieve Council Priorities and objectives.
+The purpose of the MTFP is to provide a clear direction on how the Council will manage its financial resources in the short to medium term to ensure they are deployed effectively to achieve Council Priorities and objectives.
 It plays a vital part of decision-making and forms the basis of the Council's stewardship over taxpayer's funds.
 It is an integral part of the Council's financial framework and draws much of its supporting context and evidence from the LTFO.
-The LTFO and MTFP can be found here: